The Summary page of a bundle displays the following panels:

 Displays the bundle’s GUID (global unique identifier), a randomly generated string that provides a unique identifier for the bundle.
 You cannot edit the GUID.

 Displays the bundle’s name as it appears in ZENworks Control Center (ZCC) and the ZENworks Agent (on managed devices).
 Clickto change the name.
 Changing the name does not cause the bundle to be redeployed.
-It is recommended that you specify a name that is brief and more relevant to the end user.

 Displays the bundle’s description, if one was provided when the bundle was created.
 The description appears in ZCC and the ZENworks Agent (on managed devices).
 Clickto change the description.